anand498/Liveness-Check-using-Blink-Detection-and-Edge-Detection/README.md

 NOTE* -- This Blink detection will not work for video replay attack and will be a failure, mostly.Also Edge detection would give false bifurcations in many cases.
 For a perfect system architecture we can use depth detection for liveness detection.

-Please star the repo before using it.
-Thanks.